Cole Anthony: Professional career

-Orlando Magic (2020–present)
+Orlando Magic (2020–2025)

 Anthony was selected by the Orlando Magic with the 15th pick of the first round of the 2020 NBA draft.
-On November 21, 2020, the Orlando Magic announced that they had signed Anthony.
+On November 21, 2020, the Magic announced that they had signed Anthony.

-On January 20, 2021, Anthony put up 13 points, alongside a game-winning, buzzer-beating, three-pointer in a 97–96 win against the Minnesota Timberwolves.
+On January 20, 2021, Anthony put up 13 points, alongside a game-winning, buzzer-beating three-pointer in a 97–96 win against the Minnesota Timberwolves.
 On May 1, 2021, he posted a then career-high 26 points along with a game-winning three-pointer with 0.1 seconds remaining to defeat the Memphis Grizzlies.
-On May 16, 2021, Anthony became the first Magic rookie to score 30-plus points since Victor Oladipo tallied 30 on Feb.
-21, 2014 against the New York Knicks and it was the fifth highest scoring performance by a rookie in team history.
-Anthony concluded his rookie campaign with four 20-plus-point games, 19 double-digit scoring games in Orlando’s last 22 contests and two game-winning 3-point buzzer beaters.
+On May 16, 2021, Anthony became the first Magic rookie to score 30-plus points since Victor Oladipo tallied 30 on February 21, 2014, against the New York Knicks and it was the fifth-highest-scoring performance by a rookie in team history.
+Anthony concluded his rookie campaign with four 20-plus-point games, 19 double-digit-scoring games in Orlando's last 22 contests and two game-winning three-point buzzer-beaters.

 During the first few months of the 2021–22 NBA season, Anthony was discussed as a Most Improved Player award candidate.

-On October 26, 2022, Anthony was sidelined with an right internal oblique muscle injury.
+On October 26, 2022, Anthony was sidelined with a right internal oblique muscle injury.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

+On October 23, 2023, Anthony signed a three-year, $39 million extension with the Magic.

+On April 15, 2025, Anthony scored a team-high 26 points, alongside three rebounds and six assists, in a 120–95 play-in tournament win over the Atlanta Hawks.
+The win gave the Magic the seventh seed in the NBA playoffs.

+Milwaukee Bucks (2025–present)

+On June 15, 2025, Anthony was traded, alongside Kentavious Caldwell-Pope, four unprotected first-round picks including the 16th overall pick in the 2025 NBA Draft, and a 2029 first-round pick swap, to the Memphis Grizzlies in exchange for Desmond Bane.
+Before appearing in a game for the Grizzlies, Anthony was waived after a contract buyout agreement on July 12.
+On July 16, Anthony signed with the Milwaukee Bucks.